About Us

 First Centennial School Salmon Project Club on site at Mossom Creek

-The Burrard Inlet Marine Enhancement (BIMES) Society becomes an official society
+The Burrard Inlet Marine Enhancement (BIMES) Society becomes an official society in 1982.

 In December of 2013, the Mossom Creek Hatchery burned down

-The hatchery and education centre is opened after 2 years of hard work from volunteers and supporters
+The hatchery and education centre is opened after 2 years of hard work from volunteers and supporters.